 For more information on the role of registered agents, read our What is a Registered Agent guide.

-For help forming your LLC, use our Utah LLC guide.
+For help forming your LLC, use our How to Start an LLC in Utah guide.

 Can I Be My Own Registered Agent In Utah?

 Yes, any owner or employee of a business can be its registered agent in Utah as long as they are over the age of 18, and have a street address in Utah.

 You could also choose to elect a member of your LLC, or even a friend you trust, as long as the person meets these requirements too.

 Though many businesses prefer to use a professional registered agent service.
 To learn more about the Best Registered Agent Services of 2022, read our guide.